 Colored people had no rights, and lived in

 townships (ghettos).
-They had to carry an internal
+They had to carry an

-passport if they wished to travel out of their
+internal passport if they wished to travel

 Finding decent jobs was very difficult for them.
 Their schools and hospitals were second-rate, and they lived in constant fear of the white police and armed forces.